Has great night vision

 - Night Vision: Walleye are nocturnal and their unique eye structures give them strong sight even in dark waters.

-- Menu Item: Long sought after by fishermen, walleye are a growing commercial commodity and are becoming a feature on many restaurant menus.
+- Menu Item: Long sought after by fishers, walleye are a growing commercial commodity and are becoming a feature on many restaurant menus.

-The walleye is also called yellow pike, yellow pickerel, and is sometimes labeled yellow walleye to distinguish it from an extinct subspecies known as blue walleye.
-It’s also known simply as pickerel in Canada, although they are actually a type of perch and are not related to the various species officially classified as pickerel.
+The walleye is also called yellow pike or yellow pickerel and is sometimes labeled yellow walleye to distinguish it from an extinct subspecies known as blue walleye.
+It’s also known simply as pickerel in Canada, although walleye are actually a type of perch and are not related to the various species officially classified as pickerel.

 The scientific name for the species is Sander vitreus.
 The word vitreus is taken from the Latin word for glassy, which is a reference to the walleye’s distinct large, reflective eyes.
 This species is part of the Actinopterygii taxonomic class, Order Perciformes, Family Percidae, and Subfamily Luciopercinae.